-This is the Engagement Meeting scheduled in step #2.
+This is the meeting scheduled in step #2.
 During this meeting the Assessment Report will be discussed in detail with the customer including any issues that need to be addressed before moving on to the next step: the writing of a Statement of Work.
 In addition, initial users of the system will be identified at this time.

 Prepare and Deliver the SOW Agreement

-Phase 3 – Site Build and Subscription
+3 – Site Build and Subscription

 Attach Statement of Work (SOW) Agreement